 Thank you for your continued interest the Machinery Safety Alliance.

-We are currently working on some changes to the format of our seminars for 2017.
-We will be introducing a more inclusive and interactive element to enhance the presentations.
+We have introduced a more inclusive and interactive element to enhance the presentations.
 We will, of course still focus on all the latest regulations and updates to the key issues of machinery safety.

 Full listing of 2017 seminar dates and booking details will be posted here as soon as we have completed the reconfiguration of the programme.......